gregorybi/cv_llm/README.md

 cd cv_llm
 ```

-2. Dowload the Model
+2. Dowload the Model (Install Dependencies)
 ```bash
 pip install transformers torch nltk
 ```
-You’ll download the model the first time you run it (it'll be cached afterward)
+You’ll download the model the first time you run it.

 ## Execute
+1. Edit the resume_text variable inside resume_analyzer.py with your resume content (or load a resume from a file).

-1. Execute the Python script in the terminal
+2. Execute the Python script in the terminal

 ```bash
 python3 resume_analyzer.py
 ```
+3. The analyzer will print the resume summary, skill extraction and improvement suggestions in the terminal.

 ## Algorithm
 The model reads CV and produces a brief summary.\